polykarposT/Tissue-Sample-Collection/README.md

 ```
 ## Forms
 Create a ```forms.py``` in the tissue_collection directory.
-There you created 3 forms to create and Update Collections and Samples.
+There create 3 forms for create and Update Collections and Samples.
-you use django forms because django provide functions to valiodated form data easy.
+You use django forms because django provides functions to valiodate form data easy.
 ```
 from django import forms
 from .models import Collection, Sample